 We believe change is essential to the dynamic nature of our work.
-We create a learning environment where we and those we serve take courageous steps toward individual growth and systemic progress.
+We create a learning environment where we and those we serve take courageous steps toward individual growth and systemic progress through competency building, effective communication, and utilizing evidence-based practices.

-QUALITY OF WORK LIFE
+FULFILLING WORK LIFE

-We believe in a work life where each employee can achieve personal satisfaction and fulfillment.
-We support a positive work environment where contributions are appreciated and conditions are safe and fair.
+We believe every employee can achieve personal satisfaction and fulfillment in their work, by commitment to the mission, exercising individual responsibility, building competency, and by supporting coworkers.
+We support a work environment where contributions are appreciated and conditions are safe and fair.